Thursday, October 12, 2017

 of dark matter.

-You can see the BAO signal in both power spectra as an oscillation.
+You can see the BAO signal as an oscillation.
 This is the signal we are after.
-The BAO signal is much more robust (easier to model) compared to the rest of the power spectrum and therefore we will use a model for the power spectrum where we get rid of all but the oscillation signal.
+The BAO signal is much more robust (easier to model) compared to the rest of the power spectrum and, therefore, we will use a model for the power spectrum where we get rid of all but the oscillation signal.

 We can do that by fitting a power spectrum without a BAO signal to a power spectrum with BAO signal.
 Fitting just means that we test many different power spectra and pick the one which matches the best.

-The nbodykit package provides power spectra without BAO signal, all that we have to do is call the LinearPower() function with the transfer parameter 'NoWiggleEisensteinHu'.
+The nbodykit package provides power spectra without BAO signal, all that we have to do is call the modelling function we used earlier but include 'numerical_nowiggle': 'yes', to the parameter file.
+We can than extract the power spectrum without wiggles as

-And if we plot such a power spectrum we get
+And if we plot such power spectrum with the models we had earlier we get

-Comparing the power spectra in Figure 1 and Figure 2 shows that these power spectra are the same except for the BAO wiggles, which have been removed.
+Comparing the dashed and solid lines in Figure 2 shows that these power spectra are the same except for the BAO wiggles, which have been removed.

 def get_smooth_model(parameters, x, templates):